-Figure 7.
-Winter dredge survey estimate of abundance of spawning-age female blue crabs (age 1+) 1990-2018 with female-specific reference points.
+Figure 6.
+Winter dredge survey estimate of abundance of spawning-age female blue crabs (age 1+), 1990-2019, with female-specific reference points.
 These are female crabs measuring greater than 60 mm across the carapace and are considered the 'exploitable stock' that could spawn within this year.

-4.4 Stock Status
+4.4 Control Rules

-Figure 8 shows the status of the blue crab stock for each year relative to both the female age 0+ exploitation ( $\mu$ ) reference points and the female age 1+ abundance (N) reference points (explained in sections 4.2 and 4.3).
+Figure 7 shows the status of the blue crab stock for each year relative to both the female age 0+ exploitation (μ) reference points and the female age 1+ abundance (N) reference points (explained in sections 4.2 and 4.3).
 The red areas show where the thresholds for the female exploitation fraction and female abundance are exceeded.
 The intersection of the green lines shows where both the abundance and exploitation fraction targets would be reached.
-The figure includes data through 2017.
-2018 data will be added at the completion of the 2018 fishery.
+The figure includes data through 2018.
+2019 data will be added at the completion of the 2019 fishery.

-Figure 8.
+Figure 7.
 Status of the stock for the Chesapeake Bay blue crab fishery prior to and after implementation of initial female-specific management measures in 2008.
 The current female-specific management framework was formally adopted in 2011.
-In 2017, adult female abundance (N) was 254 million, which was above the 215 million target and the 70 million threshold.
-The 2017 female exploitation fraction (U) was 21%, which was below the 25.5% target and 34% threshold.
+In 2018, adult female abundance (N) was 147 million, which was above the 70 million threshold but below the 215 million target.
+The 2018 female exploitation fraction (U) was 23%, which was below the 25.5% target and 34% threshold.
+Note: The 2013 point was moved slightly for display purposes, as it fell under the point for 2018.

-The Chesapeake Bay blue crab stock is currently not depleted and overfishing is not occurring (Table 2.).
-The 2018 estimated abundance of the spawning stock is above the threshold of 70 million age 1+ female crabs but below the target of 215 million age 1+ female crabs outlined in the current management framework.
-The 2017 exploitation fraction of 21% was below the target (25.5%) and threshold (34%).
+The Chesapeake Bay blue crab stock is currently not depleted and overfishing is not occurring (Table 2).
+The 2019 estimated abundance of the spawning stock is above the threshold of 70 million age 1+ female crabs but below the target of 215 million age 1+ female crabs outlined in the current management framework.
+The 2018 exploitation fraction of 23% was below the target (25.5%) and threshold (34%).
 Abundance, harvest, and exploitation of all crabs are summarized in Appendix A and in the preceding sections.